Advanced chord progressions

 G – C/G – G – Em9 – D7/F# – G

 As you can see is Em9 (more or less) a C major with the root on the fifth fret.
 This progression is actually a part of the Bob Dylan song “Boots Of Spanish Leather” and is in the original context played with capo on the third fret.
 This progression sound especially great using fingerpicking.

 C – G/B – Bm b6 add11 – Am – Am/B – C

 Bm b6 add11

-Bm b6 add11 has a messy chord symbol and can be a little tricky to play, but your muscle memory will probably get a hang on it soon.
+Bm b6 add11 has a messy chord name and can be a little tricky to play, but your muscle memory will probably get a hang of it soon.

 This guide to uncommon chord progression will continue to increase in following updates.